This is it. You’ve made up your mind and decided to take the plunge to move to Japan and learn Japanese at a language school.

 How you want to study this culture-laden language comes down to your situation – how much time and funds you have available, and ultimately your end goals for learning Japanese.

 Each study option has its own set of pros and cons.
-In terms of flexibility and learning opportunities, attending a language school is one of the best options available to learners regardless of their Japanese level.
+Regarding flexibility and learning opportunities, attending a language school is one of the best options for learners regardless of their Japanese level.

-Keep on reading to find out how to find the perfect school suited for your learning needs!
+Keep on reading to find out how to find the perfect Japanese language school suited for your learning needs!

 What’s a Language School?